zippy/p2p-shipyard/docs/documentation/how-to-create-a-holochain-runtime.md

 ## Scaffolding

 > [!WARNING]
-> `p2p-shipyard` relies heavily on [`nix`](https://nixos.org/) to achieve reproducible environments.
+> p2p Shipyard relies heavily on [`nix`](https://nixos.org/) to achieve reproducible environments.
 Unfortunately, `nix` does not support Windows.
 So if you have a Windows OS, you will need to [install Windows Subsystem Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and run all the steps in this guide inside of its environment.

 0. If you haven't already, [install the nix package manager](https://nixos.org/download/#nix-install-linux) with: